By Jake Smith

 A Map for Saturday

 ‘On a trip around the world, every day feels like Saturday.’
 A Map for Saturday reveals a world of long-term, solo travel through the stories of travellers on four continents.
 The documentary finds backpackers helping Thai tsunami victims.
 It explains why Nepal’s guest houses are empty and Brazil’s stoplights are ignored.
-But at its core, SATURDAY tracks the emotional arc of extreme long-term travelers; teenagers and senior citizens who wondered, “What would it be like to travel the world?”
-Then did it.
+But at its core, SATURDAY tracks the emotional arc of extreme long-term travellers; teenagers and senior citizens who wondered, “What would it be like to travel the world?”, then did it.
 If you need inspiration for travelling the world, this is definitely the film to watch.

 - Website: https://www.escapecampusuk.com/